How to Defeat Squirrels

 ||Hot Pepper Sauce||Hot Pepper Suet Cake|

 The addition of hot pepper to bird food will deter squirrels without any effect on birds.
 You can mix a liquid hot pepper “sauce” into your loose seed, or drizzle or spritz it onto just about anything, but this product still adds some extra hassle to filling your feeders.
 (It may not be necessary to treat your food every time it is used—squirrels will learn after their first hot pepper experience to not treat your birdfeeder as a restaurant—at least for a while.)
 Easier ways to achieve the same effect are to purchase ready to use hot pepper suet cakes or seed cylinders.
-Visit our Novato store for the best selection and prices of these and other specialty foods.
+Visit our Novato store for the best selection and prices of these and other specialty foods, or take a look now at our hot pepper foods in our online store.